-We've been enjoying sharing details of some of Penwith's flowers on our social media channels, so on this page we have pulled together all of our Penwith flowers to help you to spot them in our living, working landscape.
-And if you would like to stay up to date with out latest social media posts be sure to follow us on Facebook, Twitter and Instagram.
+We previously shared details of some of Penwith's flowers on our social media channels, so on this page we have pulled together all of our Penwith flowers to help you find them in our living, working landscape.
+Happy flower spotting!

 A sign that spring really is on the way, is the Primrose.
 This beautiful flower is quite common in Cornwall, but far less abundant than it used to be.
 The Scientific name is Primula vulgaris, which translates to the common first rose, a good name but not quite accurate any more.
 Shakespeare mentions it in The Winters Tale, ‘Pale Primroses that die unmarried’, as a reference to the fact that as it flowers so early, there aren’t many insects around to pollinate it.
 But if you look closely you can see our primrose is being visited by a fly, so it will be wed!

 The sharper eyed among you will have noticed that in our previous image of primroses was another, more yellow flower.
 This is Lesser Celandine (Ficaria verna), a member of the buttercup family.
 It is one of the first flowers out in Penwith, abundant in early spring almost everywhere.
 To tell it apart from other buttercups, have a look at the more slender petals, and heart shaped leaves.
 These little hearts can help you remember its name as it is everywhere on Valentine’s Day, and valentine sounds like celandine (a bit!).